Data Governance Analyst

 Requirements:

-University degree in a related field (i.e., Information Management, Business, Science, Public Administration, Law) supplemented by four (4) years of progressively responsible related experience; or equivalent as described below.
+- University degree in a related field (i.e., Information Management, Computer Science, Business, Science, Public Administration) supplemented by four (4) years of progressively responsible related experience; or equivalent as described below.

 Equivalency: